FOR: Early Years Foundation Stage, Key Stage 1

 COST: £37.50 per one hour session, can be booked by term or 36 week academic year.

-If children can get a taste for music at a young age this can spark a life-long interest in it – as well as developing important skills.
+If children can get a taste for music at a young age this can spark a life-long interest – as well as developing other important skills.
 Primary schools have a vital role to play here, and our Octave programme is designed to support your school to provide the best opportunities to all your pupils.

 Octave is an ideal introduction to music making and understanding music that develops a variety of transferable skills.
 It introduces children to singing, creative music and making music on the violin and is delivered through child-centered, fun lessons.

 Small group teaching within a whole class setting, with all students joining together to rehearse and perform later in the school year on the violin

 Pedagogy developed from the educational concepts of Zoltan Kodaly (based on unaccompanied song, and relative sol-fa) and Emile Jacques Dalcroze (based on physical movement) and Colourstrings

 Children first experience a variety of activities that will help to develop their basic musical skills without being hindered by the technical problems of holding or playing an instrument e.g. games, singing, movement (walking, marching, dancing) and body percussion

 As the children make progress in their basic musical skills, these can then be applied first to basic rhythm instruments e.g. shakers, and to a more traditional instrument – the violin